LucasPedrosoTI/python/README.md

 - 📦 **Executable Version** - Windows executable for non-technical users

 For detailed installation instructions, configuration options, and usage examples, see the [Installation Guide](/invoice_generator/INSTALLATION_GUIDE.md).

+### 📅 Log Hours

+A Python application that automatically logs hours to the Log Hours system.

+**Features:**
+- 📅 **Automatic Log Hours** - Logs hours to the Log Hours system

+For detailed installation instructions, configuration options, and usage examples, see the [README](/log_hours/README.md).